 Newfound Gap Road (also known as US 441) is the lowest drivable pass in the Great Smoky Mountains National Park.
 Stretching from Gatlinburg, Tennessee to Cherokee, North Carolina this fully paved scenic road is the only road that travels through the National Park’s center!

-I highly recommend rolling down the windows and enjoying the fresh mountain air with fragrant scents of evergreen Spruce and Pine.
+I highly recommend rolling down the windows and enjoying the fresh mountain air!
+You’ll be able to enjoy the views with fragrant scents of evergreen Spruce and Pine.

-Newfound Gap Road provides access to park visitor centers, hiking trails, quiet nature walkways.
-And because Newfound Gap Road was built following the design of landscape architects that wanted to complement the mountains, there are a number of lookouts that give you some of the best views of the United State’s most visited national park.
+Newfound Gap Road provides access to park visitor centers, hiking trails, and quiet nature walkways.
+Newfound Gap Road was built following the design of landscape architects that wanted to complement the mountains, so there are a number of lookouts that give you some of the best views of the United State’s most visited national park.

 PRO TIP: There are no gas stations or commercial services on Newfound Gap Road, so plan accordingly.